Stopping As Success: Planning for Success from Start to Exit

 “Stopping As Success: planning for success from start to exit” is a USAID-funded research project that will look at responsible exit strategies of INGOs.
 The research consortium consists of Peace Direct, Search for Common Ground and CDA Collaborative Learning Projects.

-The primary goal of this research is to examine exit strategies in peacebuilding and development programs, and bring greater awareness to the international community of the multiple dynamics at play when ending a program.
-Exit can be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.
+The primary goal of this research is to examine transition strategies in peacebuilding and development programs, and bring greater awareness to the international community of the multiple dynamics at play when ending a program.
+Transitions to local entities can be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.

 The research will result in lessons and guidelines on responsible strategies in a context of locally-led development.
-Lessons will be drawn from examples where exit strategies were rooted in collaborative assessment of local context, priorities and capacities and formed a key part of initial programme design.
+Lessons will be drawn from examples where transition strategies were rooted in collaborative assessment of local context, priorities and capacities and formed a key part of initial program design.

-The research findings aim to influence attitudes especially for exits to be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.
+The research findings aim to influence attitudes especially for transitions to be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.

-We plan to examine approximately twenty cases of exits over the course of the next three years (2017-2020).
-These cases will represent different types and levels of exits, including the phasing out, phasing over and complete cutting off of development projects.
+The SAS consoritum has conducted twenty cases of transitions over the last two years.
+These cases represent different types and levels of transitions and exits, including the phasing out, phasing over and complete cutting off of development projects.

 “Incentives for aid providers to work themselves out of a job — to support people so that they do not need external help (though not all needs may be met) — fade in relation to incentives to survive, grow, and continue to deliver.” – Time to Listen